emilioziniades/emilio-co-za/content/blog/cryptopunks-technical/index.md

----
-title: "Technical Companion: CryptoPunks, Inequality and Economic Research on the Blockchain"
-date: "2022-03-15"
++++
-description: "A technical explainer for the concepts mentioned in the post: CryptoPunks, Inequality and Economic Research on the Blockchain."
+title = "Technical Companion: CryptoPunks, Inequality and Economic Research on the Blockchain" date = "2022-03-15" description = "A technical explainer for the concepts mentioned in the post: CryptoPunks, Inequality and Economic Research on the Blockchain."
----
++++

 This technical write-up elaborates on some of the more detailed aspects of the research project discussed in [this paper](@/blog/cryptopunks/index.md).